rust-lang/rust/text/0000-if-while-or-patterns.md

 It could be claimed that the `if/while let` RFCs already mandate this RFC, this RFC does answer that question and instead simply mandates it now.

+Another alternative is to only deal with `if/while let` expressions but not `let` statements.

 # Unresolved questions
 [unresolved]: #unresolved-questions